-With all of our apps, run streak challenges and watches counting our every step and weekly messages like #nevermissamonday flooding our social feeds, it’s easy to feel like we MUST always be pushing.
+With all of our apps, run streak challenges and watches data saying unproductive and weekly messages like #nevermissamonday flooding our social feeds, it’s easy to feel like we MUST always be pushing.
 Plus, as runners we tend to thrive on our daily endorphin rush.

 …the faster we’ll be